danielberkompas/delegate_with_docs/README.md

 end
 ```

-You can also rename the function using the regular `Kernel.defdelegate/2`
+You can also rename the function using the `:as` option, just like
-option:
+`Kernel.defdelegate/2`.

 ```elixir
 defdelegate better_name(arg1, arg2), to: MyModule.Internal, as: :my_func